hyperledger-labs/perun-doc/source/go-perun/app_tutorial/app/app_onchain.rst

     :lines: 39-52

 **Check basic requirements.**
-Does the number of participants match the expected one?
+Is the number of participants as expected?
 Is the provided ``appData`` of the expected length?
 Is the callee also the actor of the last state?
 Is the next actor indeed the opposite party?